xpack-dev-tools/wine-xpack/README-RELEASE.md

 This command uses the `xpack-develop` branch of this repo.

-The builds take about 30 minutes to complete:
+The builds take about 7 minutes to complete:

-- `xbbmi`: 8 min
 - `xbbli`: 7 min

 The workflow result and logs are available from the